dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 possibility in mind.
-In such a global-EMP or global-cyber digital deluge scenario, the past generation would have left almost no traces of itself behind, specifically because it's communicating primarily through digital means and the majority artifacts of culture are digital.
+In such a global-EMP or global-cyber digital deluge scenario, the past generation would have left almost no traces of itself behind, specifically because it's communicating primarily through digital means and the majority of artifacts of cultural interaction are digital and intangible.
 In this regard, all but a handful of people in industrialized nations are ignorant to the potential consequences.
 In the wake of such a catastrophe, he void of information from this generation allow someone to completely rewrite this period of history, if we're not careful.

-Also remember: the CD's that were not effectively shielded from beta particles are also themselves annhilated.
+Also remember: CD's that are not effectively shielded from beta particles are also themselves annhilated.
 Ever put a CD in a microwave for 5 seconds?
 It's TOAST!
 Why? *BETA PARTICLES*.
+Beta particles are essentially flying electrons that activate random circuit pathways, which burns out any electronics: the smaller the circuits, the more impact that beta particles have, proportionally.
 They are literally what cooks your food in the microwave.
 Almost nothing above water or above several meters deep remains.
 Some good news: this could almost certainly never occur globally.